This post may contain affiliate links. Read the full disclosure here.

 Make the switch and never look back

-Well, that it!
 That is how to make the switch to a non-toxic laundry routine.
 I really hope as you read through the post you realized it’s actually a pretty easy and simple process.
-It all about knowing the which toxic chemicals to avoid and switching out your toxic laundry products for safer alternatives.
+It is all about knowing which toxic chemicals to avoid and switching out your toxic laundry products for safer alternatives.

 Of course, change is always uncomfortable and there might be an adjustment period.
 But once you find the products or DIY solutions that work best for your family, I really hope you make the switch and never look back!